Peace and Justice Committee

 Climate Change Interest Form

-Items of interest:
+Items of interest for donation:

-dried and canned goods
+Non-perishable food items as dried and canned goods

-sugar free items for diabetic concerns
+Sugar free items for diabetic concerns

 Items should not be near or past expiration dates.